 23. In Love With Spring: My Novel Online

-Allie stepped off the train, squinting in the glare of a new spring’s sun.
+ALLIE STEPPED OFF the train, squinting in the glare of a new spring’s sun.
 Her fellow passengers, including the middle-aged orthodontist whose dental discourse she’d endured for the second half of the trip, disembarked swiftly and headed off to their weekend destination.
-She scanned each unfamiliar face waiting at the station, then saw with relief the figure hurrying toward her.
+She scanned each unfamiliar face waiting at the station, then, relieved, saw Jules hurrying toward her.
+“Jules!”

 During the moment it took Jules to cross the twenty feet separating them, Allie detected an astonishing change in her sister: Her hair wasn’t in a ponytail!
-Her blue oxford shirt looked as if it had been ironed—was that possible? and her black sweater had shoulder pads.
+She was wearing a blue oxford shirt, not a sweatshirt, her jeans looked new, and her dark red sweater had shoulder pads.
 Shoulder pads!
 Then she and Jules were holding each other tight.

 “I’m so glad you’re here!”

 They pulled apart.
-“Look at you!”
-Jules couldn’t keep the admiration out of her voice.
-Allie’s tight white t-shirt was tucked into black jeans, and on the lapel of her fuchsia blazer was a pin of a lady’s head resplendent in a diamond-studded necklace and feathered hat.
-Enchanted, Jules tapped it.
+“Hey, cool."
+Jules examined the pin on Allie's blazer lapel of a lady’s head resplendent in a diamond-studded necklace and feathered hat.
 “Where did you get this?”

 “Made it in class.”
 Allie set down her suitcase.
 “Your hair looks so pretty.”